kundannayak51/store_monitoring/README.md

 | **Golang Version**       | 1.18             |
 | **Database**             | postgreSQL       |

-### CurrentTime
+### CurrentTime And Port
 Currently the project has hard-coded currentTime = "2023-01-25 18:13:22.47922 UTC" which max of time present in store_status db.
 You can edit it in util.go file.
+The project will run on port 8080, you can change it from StartApplication() method in application.go file
 ### Database setup in local
 1. create a database `store_monitoring` in pgAdmin: